indabax-za/indabax-za.github.io/content/register/ai-fest.md

 - **Company Exhibitions:** Companies are encouraged to exhibit their state-of-the-art ML projects and achievements.

-- **Research Showcases:** Labs and research groups can showcase their cutting-edge work in the field.
+- **Research Showcases:** We invite innovative labs and research groups to showcase their cutting-edge work in the field.

-**Bonus:** Stand a chance to win exciting prizes 🏆 with your innovative projects!
+**Student Bonus:** Stand a chance to win exciting prizes 🏆 with your innovative projects!
+(Only for Students)

 ## 🏛️ Venue